Saba-Burduli/DeepSeek-VS-ChatGPT/README.md

 ## Comparison

 ### Code Generation
-- **DeepSeek**: Generates ASP.NET-specific code snippets with high accuracy.
+- **DeepSeek**: GEnerates ASP.NET-specific code snippets with high accuracy.
 For example, it can create a complete CRUD controller for an ASP.NET Core application.
 - **ChatGPT**: Provides general-purpose code snippets.
 While it can generate ASP.NET code, it may require more refinement.

 **Example:**